 Baste the chicken with the melted butter and herbs mixture.
 Cook for an additional 20 minutes.
 Serve warm and enjoy.

 Cooking any bird in the oven can be intimating.
 Especially if this is your first time.
 I always stick to the 350 degrees “rule” when I am not sure of what to do.
 However, as I became more comfortable, I have ventured off that rule a bit.
 To properly cook a whole bird in the oven without any fuss, below are the basic steps.

 - First, preheat oven to 350 degrees F (175 degrees C).

 - Second, once the oven reaches the temperature above, place the chicken in a roasting pan.
 Season the chicken.
 If all fails, salt and pepper always work great.

-- Bake for 1 hour and 15 minutes, uncovered.
+- Turn the bird breast down, bake for 1 hour and 15 minutes, uncovered.
 Be sure to read the packaging label as it sometimes will give you the exact time to cook the bird per pound.

 Other ways to make rotisserie chicken